Joops-RWA/Joops-scooter-app/README.md

 # Joops R.W.A scooter app
-This project contains the app built for the Tier-0 Ark Scooters project.
+This project contains the app built for the Joops R.W.A electric rental scooter project.

 https://ark.io/projects/ark-scooters